serebrov/serebrov.github.io-hugo/content/posts/2012-04-24-git-fugitive-to-resolve-conflicts.md

 ---

-To use fugitive as you mergetool you can use the following.
+To use fugitive as a mergetool you can run the following commands:

 ```bash
     git config --global mergetool.fugitive.cmd 'vim -f -c "Gdiff" "$MERGED"'